icgc-argo/argo-docs/docs/data-access/daco/approval.md

 The Applicant/PI and all Collaborators will receive an email notifying them that they have been granted access and the Google email addresses provided will become associated with accounts to access the ICGC datasets.
 The Applicant and Collaborators will also receive an email from EGA about setting up an account to access controlled data on the [EGA website](https://ega-archive.org).

-> **Please note** that access to ICGC Controlled Data remains conditional upon respecting the terms and conditions of the Data Access Agreement, particularly regarding (but not limited to) the publication moratorium and re-identification of project donors.
+> **Please note** that access to ICGC Controlled Data remains conditional upon respecting the terms and conditions of the Data Access Agreement.
 An annual agreement must be made by the applicant and a bi-annual renewal must be completed in order to access/use controlled data beyond that two-year time period.

 **Next Steps:**

-A copy of the application, signed by the Data Access Officer, will be available for your records within 5 business days of approval.
+A copy of the application, signed by the Data Access Officer, will be available for your records.
 Download the document using the **Approved PDF** button in the top header of your application.

 You can now access ICGC Controlled Data in the following data portals: